geodes-sms/bibler/README.md

 - Export to CSV, HTML, or SQL
 - Python module and API to integrate programmatically
 - Web service to deploy online as a service
+- Builtin Swagger UI for testing Webservice at `<url-of-bibler>/docs`

 ## Installation and usage